AP Sources: UAW may strike at small number of factories if it can't reach deals with automakers

 Strikes at individual plants would be far less costly to the union, which would have to pay $500 per week to each of its 146,000 members if it strikes against General Motors, Stellantis and Ford at the same time.
 In that case, the union’s $825 million strike fund would run dry in just under three months, not including payments by the union for health insurance.

-The strategy comes as the pace of talks with all three automakers picked up with just two days left before contracts with the union expire at 11:59 p.m. on Thursday.
+The strategy comes as the pace of talks with all three automakers picked up with less than two days left before contracts with the union expire at 11:59 p.m. on Thursday.

-The union and companies have said they’re willing to talk in an effort to work out deals before the deadline.
-Still, Fain last week said he threw counter offers from the companies into the trash, and he accused the companies of being slow to make wage and benefit offers.
+The union and companies have said they are willing to talk in an effort to work out deals before the deadline.
+Still, Fain last week said he threw counter-offers from the companies into the trash, and he accused the companies of being slow to make wage and benefit offers.

-Yet there was optimism on both sides that they still could reach reach deals before the deadline.
+Yet there was optimism on both sides that they still could reach deals before the deadline.

+Ford CEO Jim Farley said Tuesday night that the company submitted a new offer to the union “that’s our most generous offer in 80 years of the UAW and Ford.”

+The offer gives pay increases, eliminates different tiers of wages, has protection against inflation and makes bigger contributions to retirement plans.
+“It’s a significant, significant enhancement,” he said.
+“I’m still optimistic that we’ll get a deal, but there is a limit.”

+Farley ruled out a union demand for a 32-hour work week for 40 hours of pay, but said it’s still possible to avoid a strike.

-“We’ve made a lot of progress over the last few days,” GM President Mark Reuss said Tuesday at a Detroit industry gathering hosted by the trade publication Automotive News.
-“The give-and-take is really happening, so we’re on a path, that’s part of the process.”
+GM President Mark Reuss said Tuesday that a lot of progress had been made in the past few days.
+“The give-and-take is really happening, so we’re on a path, that’s part of the process,” he said at a Detroit industry gathering hosted by the trade publication Automotive News.

-Reuss said the U.S. automobile market is intensely competitive, but GM’s goal is to reward employees while also investing in the future.
+Reuss said GM’s goal is to reward employees while also investing in the future.

 Fain, when asked on Labor Day about targeted strikes, said everything is on the table.
 “We’ve mapped out a lot of different strategies.
 But it’s really just going to depend on where we are on Sept.
 14. That will dictate how we react.”